 Furlong, Paul and Marsh, David (2017).
 A Skin Not a Sweater: Ontology and Epistemology in Political Science.
 Chapter 11 in: Marsh, David & Stoker, Gerry (eds.), Theory and methods in political science.
 4. ed.
 Basingstoke: Palgrave Macmillan.

+@Ferretti F. History and philosophy of geography III: Global histories of geography, statues that must fall and a radical and multilingual turn.
+Progress in Human Geography.
+December 2022. doi:10.1177/03091325211062170

 Session 2: Making territories, scales and places: core concepts in Geography (Andrea)